Updated 25th November 2025

 OUR ORGANISATION

 Founded in 1998, DNEG is a world-leading visual entertainment services company for feature film, television, immersive and multi-platform content.
-We have won the Academy Award for Best Visual Effects seven times and have approximately 8,000 employees operating from our studios across North America, Europe, India, and Australia.
+We have won the Academy Award for Best Visual Effects eight times and have approximately 9,000 employees operating from our studios across North America, Europe, India, and Australia.
 We have always focused on building close working relationships with filmmakers.
 We thrive on collaboration and the creative energy this provides and we are dedicated to delivering excellence on every project we are involved with.

 Our modern slavery risk is associated with people within our operations and supply chain.
 We will continue to assess this and work closely with suppliers to mitigate the risks that may arise.
 There have been no reported incidents of modern slavery in this financial year.